mulle-nat-stash/mulle-bootstrap/README.md

 **mulle-bootstrap** will check them out into a common directory `.repos`.

-After cloning **mulle-bootstrap** does a simple security check of `.bootstrap` shell scripts.
-Finally it looks for a `.bootstrap` folder in the freshly checked out repositories!
+After cloning **mulle-bootstrap** looks for a `.bootstrap` folder in the freshly checked out repositories.
 They might have dependencies too, if they do, those dependencies are added and also fetched.

 Everything should now be in place so **mulle-bootstrap** that can now build the